 REPRESENTATIVE RESULTS:

 Figure 10.
 An example to show the differences in retinal vasculature between a normal subject and an AD subject.
-(A) Fundus photographs of a healthy subject showing wider vessel caliber (CRAE of Zone B, 156.45 &#181;m; CRVE of Zone B, 207.54 &#181;m; CRAE of Zone C, 165.82 &#181;m; CRVE of Zone C, 232.22 &#181;m), higher retinal vascular fractal dimension (total fractal dimension, 1.517; arteriolar fractal dimension, 1.316; venular fractal dimension, 1.273) and smaller retinal vascular tortuosity (arteriolar tortuosity [104], 0.476; venular tortuosity [104], 0.501).
-(B) Fundus photographs of an AD subject showing narrower vessel caliber (CRAE of Zone B, 116.38 &#181;m; CRVE of Zone B, 186.93 &#181;m; CRAE of Zone C, 138.47 &#181;m; CRVE of Zone C, 206.61 &#181;m), smaller retinal vascular fractal dimension (total fractal dimension, 1.472; arteriolar fractal dimension, 1.246; venular fractal dimension, 1.253) and higher retinal vascular tortuosity (arteriolar tortuosity [104], 0.613; venular tortuosity [104], 1.41).
-These images were captured using 50-degree fundus camera and were analyzed using the method described in the protocol.
+When compared to the normal subject, fundus photograph of the AD subject showed narrower vessel calibers (CRAE of Zone B, 116.4 &#181;m vs. 156.4 &#181;m; CRVE of Zone B, 186.9 &#181;m vs. 207.5 &#181;m; CRAE of Zone C, 138.5 &#181;m vs. 165.8 &#181;m; CRVE of Zone C, 206.6 &#181;m vs. 232.2 &#181;m), smaller retinal vascular fractal dimensions (total fractal dimension, 1.472 vs. 1.517; arteriolar fractal dimension, 1.246 vs. 1.316; venular fractal dimension, 1.253 vs. 1.273) and higher retinal vascular tortuosities (arteriolar tortuosity [104], 0.61 vs. 0.48; venular tortuosity [104], 1.41 vs. 0.50).
+These images were captured using a 50-degree fundus camera and were analyzed using the method described in the protocol.

-Interpretation of the Retinal Vascular Parameters: Through the protocol described, several quantitative retinal vascular parameters can be measured from the fundus photographs.
+Interpretation of the Retinal Vascular Parameters: With our protocol, retinal vascular parameters can be measured from the fundus photographs.
 These parameters indicate the status of the retinal vasculature, which may in turn reflect similar changes in the cerebral vasculature.
-Figure 10 shows the fundus photographs obtained from an AD subject and a healthy subject and their retinal vascular parameters are reported in Table 1.
-These two fundus photographs were analyzed using the method described in this protocol and are used as an example to demonstrate the interpretation of the retinal vascular parameters.
+Figure 10 shows the fundus photographs obtained from an AD subject and a healthy subject.
+The retinal vascular parameters reported in Table 1 were measured from these fundus photographs using the method described in this protocol.

 Table 1.
-Retinal Vascular Parameters of an AD subject and a normal subject.
-The fundus photographs of these two subjects are shown in Figure 10.
-The AD subject showed reductions in CRAE and CRVE, fractal dimension, and an increase in tortuosity.
-In addition, the branching angles and coefficients of the AD subject also deviated from optimal values.
+Differences in Retinal Vascular Parameters between an AD subject and a normal subject.
+The retinal vascular parameters were measured from the fundus photographs shown in Figure 10.
+When compared to the normal subject, the AD subject showed reductions in vessel calibers (i.e. CRAE and CRVE) and fractal dimension, but showed an increase in tortuosity.
+In addition, the branching angles and branching coefficients of the AD subject also deviated from respective optimal values.

-Retinal Vessel Caliber: The fundus photograph of the AD subject shown in Figure 10 showed a decrease in CRAE and CRVE of Zone C (138.47 &#181;m and 206.61 &#181;m, respectively), when compared to the healthy subject (165.82 &#181;m and 232.22 &#181;m, respectively).
-The CRAE and CRVE summarize the retinal vessel calibers, which approximates the average width of the internal lumen in retinal arterioles and venules, respectively.
-Reduction in CRAE or CRVE thus indicates generalized retinal vessel narrowing, and may suggest subtle microvascular dysfunction35.
+Retinal Vessel Calibers: When compared to the normal subject, the fundus photograph of the AD subject (Figure 10) showed decreases in both CRAE and CRVE of Zone C (138.47 &#181;m and 206.61 &#181;m, respectively), when compared to the healthy subject (165.82 &#181;m and 232.22 &#181;m, respectively).
+The CRAE and CRVE summarize the retinal vessel calibers, which approximate the width of internal lumen in retinal arterioles and venules, respectively.
+Hence, reductions in CRAE and CRVE indicate generalized narrowing in both retinal arterioles and venules, and suggest microvascular dysfunction35.

-Retinal Vascular Network Parameters: Firstly, the retinal arteriolar and venular tortuosity of the AD subject (0.613 x 10-4 and 1.41 x 10-4, respectively) were higher than that of the normal subject (0.476 x 10-4 and 0.501 x 10-4, respectively).
-The higher vascular tortuosity value indicates that the retinal vessels are generally straighter in the AD subject.
+Retinal Vascular Network Parameters: Firstly, the retinal arteriolar and venular tortuosities of the AD subject (0.613 x 10-4 and 1.41 x 10-4, respectively) were higher than that of the normal subject (0.476 x 10-4 and 0.501 x 10-4, respectively).
+The higher vascular tortuosities indicate that the retinal vessels are generally straighter in the AD subject.

-Secondly, the AD subject also had reduced retinal fractal dimension (total fractal dimension, 1.472; arteriolar fractal dimension, 1.246; venular fractal dimension, 1.253) when compared to the healthy subject (total fractal dimension, 1.517; arteriolar fractal dimension, 1.316; venular fractal dimension, 1.273).
-Since fractal dimension represents a “global” measure that summarizes the branching complexity of the retinal vascular network30, a smaller value in the AD subject indicates a less complex branching pattern.
+Secondly, the AD subject also had reduced retinal fractal dimensions (total fractal dimension, 1.472; arteriolar fractal dimension, 1.246; venular fractal dimension, 1.253) when compared to the healthy subject (total fractal dimension, 1.517; arteriolar fractal dimension, 1.316; venular fractal dimension, 1.273).
+Since fractal dimensions represent “global” measures that summarize the branching complexity of the retinal vascular network30, reduced fractal dimensions indicate that the retinal vasculature is less complex in the AD subject.